togawa28/mousestyles/doc/source/report/ultradian.rst

 [0.001,0.01], one star will be p-values in [0.01,0.05].
 The horizontal line is the LS power that has p-value of 0.05.

+Below are the ultradian analysis results found by combining seasonal decomposition with best periods returned by Lomb Scargle periodogram.
+Here we use features "AS" (active state probability) and "M_IS" (movement time inside homebase) as two examples, because other features like food, water, movement distance, movement time outside homebase all have similar LS plot to "AS" and we show them in Appendix.
+"M_IS" shows a rather different pattern.

 .. plot:: report/plots/plot_LSSeasonal.py

+   The ultradian analysis: seasonal decomposition using best periods returned by Lomb Scargle periodogram.
+For "AS" feature (active state probability), 12 hours is the common significant periods for all 3 strains (with p values smaller that 0.001).
+For "M_IS" feature (movement time inside homebase), 8 hours appears to be the common significant periods for all 3 strains (with p values smaller than 0.01).